 There is a complaints procedure which provides for a response from the service manager and allows for the complainant to appeal.
 Complainants are advised of their right to refer the matter to the Local Government Ombudsman, Housing Ombudsman or Information Commissioner as appropriate.
-This is publicised in the offices and on our website.
+This is publicised in the offices and on the Council website.

 Complaints submitted under the Members Code of Conduct are reported to the Standards and Audit Committee which also receives regular reports on complaints which have been referred to the Ombudsman.
-The Arrangements for dealing with complaints made by Members against other Members were reviewed during the year and a new protocol was agreed by Council in April 2019.
+There is a protocol for dealing with complaints made by Members against other Members.